If you are a theme developer, there may be a base theme you are probably…

 How’s It Work?

 After you install and activate the plugin, you will need to configure it.
 Go to Settings -> UpdraftPlus Backups to get started.
 For now, you can ignore the top part of the options panel, which will have information about your backups, and options to manually backup or restore your site.

 The next option is “Files to include.”
-You can chose to include theme files, plugin files and uploads in your back-ups.
+You can choose to include theme files, plugin files, and uploads in your back-ups.
 Simply check the boxes next to each to select them.
-As long as you have the space, it is probably a good idea to include these.
+As long as you have space, it is probably a good idea to include these.

 “Database Encryption phrase” is for advanced users only, but will encrypt your database automatically.
 Keep in mind, this is also the phrase that will be used when you click “Restore” to decrypt the files, so make sure that it stays consistent if you chose to use it.

 The Reporting section allows you to receive emails every time a back-up is performed.
 If you check the box, then emails will be sent to your admin’s email address.

 The next section is Copying Your Backup To Remote Storage.
 This allows you to copy your backed up files to a remote cloud storage location.
 That way, if something happens with your server, your files will still be intact.
 From the drop-down menu, you can select which cloud storage solution to use.
 Dropbox, Amazon S3, Rackspace cloud, Google Drive and Dreamobjects are all included.
 For each, there is a different set-up, so just follow the onscreen instructions.
 You will usually need the username and password or any secret keys, though Dropbox or Google Drive can authenticate automatically.

 If you’d simply like to upload your back-ups to a custom location, you can also choose “FTP” or “SFTP” and enter in your server’s credentials.
 As a worst case scenario, you can also have files delivered by Email, though this isn’t recommended as files might be a bit large.